michaellinhardt/c_lemin/README.md

 - Using memcpy as often as possible.
 - Reduce var number in structure.

+## Other
+- Makefile is a new one recommended by another student.

 ## repo map
 | repo path | description |
 | ------------- | ------------- |